 Russia and Eurasia

-Amb.
-Steven Pifer is a William J. Perry Research Fellow at Stanford’s Center for International Security and Cooperation and a nonresident senior fellow with the Brookings Institution.
+Ambassador Steven Pifer is an affiliate of the Center for International Security and Cooperation at Stanford University and a nonresident senior fellow with the Brookings Institution.
 His research and writing focus on nuclear arms control, Ukraine, Russia and European security issues.

 From 2008 to 2017, Pifer was a fellow, then a senior fellow with the Brookings Center on the United States and Europe and also directed the Brookings Arms Control and Non-Proliferation Initiative.